 In manufacturing there are several types of Kanban:

-- Interprocess: Species the kind and quantity of a product that the subsequent process should withdraw from the preceding process
+- Interprocess: Specifies the kind and quantity of a product that the subsequent process should withdraw from the preceding process

-- Supplier: Species the kind and quantity of a product to be supplied from the supplier
+- Supplier: Specifies the kind and quantity of a product to be supplied from the supplier

 - Production Ordering: